-Exercise addiction causes individuals to become obsessed with the way they look, resulting in severe self-esteem issues and body dysmorphia.
+Exercise addiction causes individuals to become obsessed with the way they look, resulting in severe self-esteem issues and body dysphoria.
 You may tend to buy gym-related products and spend lots of money on anything related to exercise.

 Alongside food addiction, exercise addiction also has the ability to cause eating disorders.
 Because people become obsessed with the way they look, or want to look, they will develop an eating disorder as a result with serious, long-term health effects.

 Treatment for behavioral addictions like these exists in South Florida on The Recovery Team’s campus of healing and therapy.
 It is recommended for those suffering from any type of process addiction to use therapy and find treatment for these behaviors.
 Behavioral addiction treatment commonly includes the following steps:

 - Restraining yourself from the activity by replacing it with positive activities

 - Receiving a full evaluation from a licensed professional and diagnosis

 - Speaking with a licensed addiction professional to develop a treatment plan